Semantic Geometric Fusion Multi-object Tracking and Lidar Odometry in Dynamic Environment: Method

-{\bf{2) Semantic object detection.}} Semantic object detection module is to obtain 3D-BB and foreground object point clouds they enclose.
+The semantic object detection module is to acquire 3D-BB and the foreground object point clouds they enclose.
 In addition, the 3D-BB will be used to provide optimization constraints for the motion estimation of movable objects.
-We accomplish the above tasks using 3DSSD \cite{yang20203dssd}, a one-stage, point-based, lightweight object detection model that balances detection accuracy and efficiency.
+We accomplish the above tasks using 3DSSD \cite{yang20203dssd}, a single-stage, point-based lightweight object detection model that balances detection accuracy and efficiency.
 Assume that the $k$-th 3D-BB in current detection result is: